Overcoming Addictions

 The world claims that pleasure brings happiness and therefore is good, but this “might makes right” philosophy is a lie.
 True happiness comes from actions that bring lasting satisfaction.
 Addictions promise pleasure but never satisfy leaving us wanting more (that is why they are addictive) — thus only resulting in emptiness, the opposite of happiness.

 Here is the science behind it: Addictions hijack the brain’s reward system, which relies on dopamine and serotonin.
 Dopamine drives motivation and pleasure, while serotonin brings well-being.
 Addictions flood the brain with dopamine, creating intense but short-lived pleasure and disrupting natural regulation.
 Over time, this lowers serotonin, leading to emptiness and depression.
 Moreover, the addiction itself eventually starts to provide diminishing returns in dopamine, leaving you in a more unhappy state than before the addiction.
 Yet since the brain now produces so little dopamine, the addiction eventually becomes the only activity that provides dopamine.
 This leads users to see their addiction as their only source of happiness and to feel trapped by it.
 Therefore, yes, ending addiction is hard and will have setbacks; but it is worth it!
-Eventually you will heal and be able to find joy in uplifting activities.
+Eventually the addictive urges will end and you will be able to find joy in normal uplifting activities.

 When we are free of addictions, we have the free agency to choose our interests and what makes us happy.
-This allows us to pursue joy in diverse and meaningful ways—friendships, love, creativity, learning, spirituality, and nature.
-These joys are fulfilling because they connect you to a greater reality beyond yourself but also allow one to explore their personal interests and make personal progression.
-Since addictions prevent us from choosing what makes us happy (by monopolizing our focus), they cut us off from all of these things and leave us feeling empty and unsatisfied.
+This allows us to pursue joy in diverse and meaningful ways—friendship, love, creativity, learning, spirituality, and nature.
+These activities are uplifting because they connect you to a greater reality beyond yourself but also allow one to explore their personal interests in diverse ways and make personal progression.
+The other class of uplifting activities is any pursuit for a meaningful goal (in this life or the next), because such goals, for which we make sacrifices, provide purpose and meaning to our labors.

-How to Overcome Addiction: 1) Recognize your emotions will falsely claim the addiction is good.
+So how to Overcome Addiction: 1) Recognize your emotions will falsely claim the addiction is good.
 2) Reflect on how addictions are unsatisfying and leave emptiness, while true peace comes from uplifting activities and pursuing your own interests.
-3) Don’t idolize a fleeting desire—embrace goals that fill life with meaning.
+3) Don’t idolize a fleeting desire—embrace goals that fill life with meaning and learn to harness your thoughts.
 4) Know that Satan will try to make you forget all these truths in the moment.

 Discipline is key—separating emotions from actions.
 But this discipline isn’t punishment—it’s wisdom, maximizing joy in both the short and long term.
 Remember, you always have a choice, and God provides uplifting alternatives to addictions.